-A total of 373 ha will be managed as offsets.
+A total of 2925 ha will be managed as offsets.
 The offset management actions include;

-- strategic stock grazing specifically designed to improve native groundcover and encourage regeneration of trees in open areas,

-- restoring grassy native groundcover (Supplementary planting),

-- feral herbivore control:

-- control feral pigs:

-- retention of all dead timber, and

-- exclusion of fire.
+- strategic stock grazing specifically designed to improve native groundcover and encourage regeneration of trees in open areas, - restoring grassy native groundcover (Supplementary planting), - thinning thick Coolibah and Blackbox stems back to benchmark density, - feral herbivore control. - control feral pigs, - retention of all dead timber, and exclusion of fire.

-Figure 4 shows an example of how groundcover is restored back to benchmark levels using management actions as prescribed in the offsets.
-Before the treatment (undertaken four years prior to the photo) this area had similar characteristics to that in Figure 3.
+Figure 5 shows an example of how groundcover is restored back to benchmark levels using management actions as prescribed in the offsets.
+Before the treatment (undertaken four years prior to the photo) this area had similar characteristics to that in Figure 6.
 The treatment undertaken included sowing of local provenance Curly Mitchell Grass seed (by lightly harrowing it into the soil).
-The result (as shown in Figure 4) is a groundcover where native species diversity and other native groundcover components (grass, shrubs and other) are now within benchmark levels.
+The result (as shown in Figure 5) is a groundcover where native species diversity and other native groundcover components (grass, shrubs and other) are now within benchmark levels.
 Strategic grazing management keeps the groundcover and diversity at benchmark levels.